Imagine you’re at the petrol station filling up your car, when a splash of petrol hits the ground.

 Plants releasing bubbles of oxygen into the atmosphere.

-Glucose, which now carries some of the Sun’s energy in chemical form, is moved to young branches and leaves where it’s used as a LEGO block to build new plant cells.
+Glucose, which now carries some of the Sun’s energy in chemical form, is moved to young branches and leaves where it’s used as a molecular LEGO block to build new plant cells.

 Image source: BBC